Boro2001/Boro2001.github.io/index.md

 ### Contact me!
-If you have any questions or troubles using email: mborowicz@student.agh.edu.pl
+If you have any questions or troubles, contact me using email: mborowicz@student.agh.edu.pl